aniszad/AnisZadri/README.md

 - 👋 Hi, I’m @AnisZadri
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning app developement
+- 👀 I'm an Android developer and an aspiring data scientist
-- 📫 How to reach me aniszadri3@gmail.com
+- 📫 How to reach me aniszad46@gmail.com

 <!---
 AnisZadri/AnisZadri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.